alex-laycalvert/l1t/README.md

 ## REVERSE STATUES

-Same as statues except they must NOT be lit up to win the level.
+Same as statues except they must **NOT** be lit up to win the level.

 ## MIRRORS

 Mirrors reflect laser beams in different directions.

-<span style="background-color: red; color: red">L</div> |

-L----\ <--/
-|
-V

 Mirrors cannot be moved but their direction can be toggled by the player.

 ## MOVEABLE MIRRORS

-Moveable Mirrors are the same as mirrors except they CAN be moved.
+Moveable Mirrors are the same as mirrors except they **CAN** be moved.

 ## ZAPPERS